wolfd/Mobile-Proto-16/lesson 1/README.md

 ##### Constructors

-Each of these classes has a constructor (in `Account`, the constructor is `public Account(long amount, MoneySaver owner)`).
 The constructor is a special method used to initialize instances of your class (just like Python's `__init__` method).
+Classes by default inherit a no-argument constructor from the default `Object` class.
+Often, you will want to initialize your object with some values.
+In this case you must define your own constructor.

-**Go ahead and implement the `Account`'s constructor.**
+**Go ahead and implement the `Account`'s constructor.
+It should have input arguments `long amount, MoneySaver owner`**

 #### Fields

 You'll notice both classes also have fields.
-Fields are either attributes of members of a class (an `Account` **has a** `amount`) or things that belong to the class.
-Fields should almost exclusively be `private` unless you have a *really* good reason to make it public.
+Fields are either attributes of members of a class (an `Account` **has an** `amount`) or things that belong to the class.
+Fields should almost exclusively be `private` unless you have a *really* good reason to make it `public`.
 If you want an outside class to be able to access a field, you must create public getter/setter methods.

-**Go ahead and implement the `get` and `setAmount` methods in `Account`.**
+**Define and implement the `getAmount` and `setAmount` methods in `Account`.
+Make sure they have appropriate return types and input arguments.**

-Add the following to your main method to test your code so far:
+Add the following to your main method (`public static void main(String[] args)`) to test your code so far:

 ```
 MoneySaver jim = new MoneySaver("Jim", 100);